Bees

 Can bees fly in the rain?

-Yes, bees will happily take flight on damp days but flying in the rain for long periods or during severe rains can be dangerous for bees.
-Bumblebees are more likely to forage during rainy days than other species like the honeybee that will opt to stay inside the hive during precipitation.
-So how do bees …
+Yes, bees will happily take flight on damp days but flying in the rain for long periods or during heavy rain can be dangerous.
+Bumble bees are more likely to forage during rainy days than other species like the honey bee that will opt to stay inside the hive during wet weather.
+So how do

 Can bees fly in the rain?
 Read More »